fusioncharts/dev_centre_docs/advanced-charting/events/handling-events.md

 A listener function is a JavaScript function that accepts two optional arguments: `eventObj` and `eventArgs`.
 These arguments receive information specific to the event to which the listener is attached.

 <p class='text-info'>
-For more details on the arguments passed to the event listeners, read the [FusionCharts API reference for event listeners]{% linkTo FusionCharts.typedefs.eventListener %}.
+For more details on the arguments passed to the event listeners, read the [FusionCharts API reference for event listeners](/api/fusioncharts/fusioncharts-typedefs#eventListener).
 </p>

 The code snippet to define an event listener is shown below: